Skip to main content

 _rawImage.material = _material;

-//set our variables in our shader
+//set our variables for the shader

 //NOTE: Updating the depth texture needs to happen in the Update() function

-_rawImage.material.SetTexture("_DepthTex", _occlusionManager.environmentDepthTexture);
+_rawImage.material.SetTexture("_DepthTex", depthTexture);

 }